 The board of directors duties and responsibilities should be clearly defined.
 Each individual board member needs to fully understand what’s expected and needed of him or her, and be held accountable when they get off track.
 If you don’t know what the job entails, it’s impossible to do it well.

-The board of directors do their work in 3 main areas: governance, strategic direction and accountability.
+There are 3 main areas that a board of directors focuses their work: governance, strategic direction and accountability.

 Board governance is the framework that controls how the board is structured, how it operates and how decisions are made.
 It includes the processes, rules and systems to help boards understand their specific responsibilities among each member and committees, as well as guides how to best work with management.